Taig/schelm/README.md

 - [ ] Documentation & project website
 - [ ] Dom parsing (e.g. for SSR continuation)
 - [ ] Test suite

+## Build website

+Steps to build the documentation locally, but within a docker container.

+  1. Build the container if not already done
+     ```
+     docker build -t schelm .
+     ```

+  2. Run the container, exposing port 4000 for Jekyll
+     ```
+     docker run -it -v $PWD:/home/schelm/ -p 4000:4000 schelm
+     ```

+  3. Now inside the container, generate the microsite
+     ```
+     sbt docs
+     ```

+  4. Start the Jekyll server
+     ```
+     cd website/target/site
+     jekyll serve --host 0.0.0.0
+     ```

+  5. Navigate to `localhost:4000` in your browser.